-With as many as 2.5 million weddings scheduled to take place — or already well underway — in 2022, some may wonder if there’s a polite way to decline a wedding invitation amid ongoing inflation.
+With as many as 2.5 million weddings expected to have taken place in 2022, wondering if there’s a polite way to decline a wedding invitation amid ongoing inflation is a valid thought.

 If you are unable to attend a wedding due to personal financial circumstances, here’s what you need to know about respectfully declining an invitation.